-Telecoms operators are responsible for ensuring that emissions from their radio masts meet the standards set down by the International Commission for Non-Ionising Radiation Protection (ICNIRP).
-The ICNIRP emission standards are recognised by the World Health Organisation, and are used within the European Union and other regions as a benchmark against which to measure radio-frequency transmissions.
+Jersey’s mobile telecoms operators employ base stations to connect mobile phones to the mobile network using radio frequencies.
+Operators are responsible for ensuring that radio emissions associated with these base stations meet the standards set down by the International Commission for Non-Ionising Radiation Protection (ICNIRP).
+The ICNIRP standards are recognised by the World Health Organisation and used within the European Union and other global regions as benchmarks against which to measure radio transmissions.

 We carry out annual Mast Audits to measure radio emissions from base stations and check they remain within ICNIRP standards.
 These audits also examine the safety processes and procedures each operator uses to ensure compliance with licence obligations relating to radio emissions, and protect the public, their own staff and others who may come into contact with any base station.
 A visual quick guide to mast audits is provided below.

 If you are concerned about the levels of emissions from a mast and would like to bring it to our attention for consideration for future testing please contact us at firstname.lastname@example.org.